stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 ## Appendix

-- [ ] Show the difference between how auto layout behaves with frames versus shapes (in so far as it doesn't).
-- [ ] Make a bulleted list with auto layout as a simple example
+- [ ] Create an exercise or walk through for creating a button as a simple demonstrate auto layout
-- [ ] Write an example where you create components out of bullet/navigation items
 - [ ] Create an exercise or walk through for creating a navigation bar to demonstrate auto layout
-- [ ] Create an exercise or walk through for creating a button as a simple demonstrate auto layout
 - [ ] Show negative spacing and constraints with auto layout; use a series of avatars like in Notion
 - [ ] Create an exercise or walk through for creating a button group
 - [ ] Use a card to demonstrate how a fixed width but a height set to hug contents behave